TeachmanLab/MT-LandingPage/README.md

+# MindTrails Landing Page

+This is based off of a Bootstrap startup landing page.
+The rest of the readme focuses on this.
+To make this easy to deploy in the one place we have some control over on our servers, i've added a make_war.sh script that will generate a very simple war file we can use to deploy the application. just run the script, and copy the resulting landing.war to our production server, then move it into the deployment directory.
+Have a great day!

 # [Start Bootstrap - Landing Page](https://startbootstrap.com/template-overviews/landing-page/)

 [Landing Page](http://startbootstrap.com/template-overviews/landing-page/) is a multipurpose landing page template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).